 Ka-Boom!

-May 18, 1980 - For the two months leading up to this day, moderate tremors had been rattling the area around Mount St. Helens in Washington state.
-Steam vents and a large bulge had appeared on the mountain's north slope.
-At 8:32 AM on May 18th an earthquake caused a massive landslide and exposed the highly pressurized molten rock beneath the surface.
-Then came the largest explosion in United States history.
+May 18, 1980 – For two months leading up to this day, moderate earthquakes had been rattling the area around Mount St. Helens in Washington state.
+Steam vents had opened on the mountain, and a massive bulge was growing on its north slope.
+At 8:32 AM on May 18th, a magnitude 5.1 earthquake triggered a colossal landslide that exposed highly pressurized magma beneath the surface.
+Moments later, the volcano unleashed one of the most powerful eruptions in United States history.

-More than a cubic mile of rock blasted into the sky, leaving behind a gigantic horseshoe crater.
-The force of the blast was equal to 1600 atomic bombs.
-The mountain's elevation dropped by 1300 feet.
-57 people and hundreds of thousands of animals were killed.
+More than a cubic mile of rock and debris blasted into the sky, leaving behind a gigantic horseshoe-shaped crater.
+The eruption released energy roughly equivalent to 1,600 Hiroshima-sized atomic bombs.
+The mountain lost about 1,300 feet of elevation.
+Fifty-seven people were killed, along with hundreds of thousands of animals.

-One survivor was photographer Gary Rosenquist who was camped 11 miles from the summit.
-One of his fellow campers was looking through binoculars when he commented that the mountain looked "fuzzy."
-Rosenquist started snapping a series of photos that captured the catastrophic eruption.
+One survivor was photographer Gary Rosenquist, who was camped about 11 miles from the summit.
+Just before the eruption, one of his fellow campers looked through a pair of binoculars and remarked that the mountain appeared "fuzzy."
+Rosenquist immediately began taking photographs, capturing a remarkable sequence of images that documented the catastrophic eruption as it unfolded.